keitzer/books/README.md

 # Alex Ogorek's Book List

-## All books in this list are linked to Amazon for easy purchase with just 1 click (NOT affiliate links.
-Amazon shut down my account lol) :)
+## All books in this list are linked to Amazon for easy purchase with just 1 click.
+Quick disclaimer that some of these are affiliate links meaning I may benefit from the purchase of a book via the link on this webiste.